-These words were said by Hellen Keller; one of the greatest women to have trod this earth.
-The school of people who see disabled people as passive recipients of aid could have definitely ignored and shunt Hellen aside on account that she was both blind and deaf.
+These words were said by Hellen Keller, one of the greatest women to have trod this earth.
+The school of people who see persons with disabilites as passive recipients of aid could have definitely ignored and shunt Hellen aside on account that she was both blind and deaf.
 Hellen Keller, though born with a disability, lived to rise to the title of doyen in the intellectual world of women.
-She toiled and moiled to achieve a bachelor of arts degree, and lived to erect an outstanding legacy that millions of non-disabled people have not achieved in their life lifetimes.
+She toiled and moiled to achieve a bachelor of arts degree, and lived to erect an outstanding legacy that millions of persons without disabilities have not achieved in their life lifetimes.

 Disability is not inability